jcachayG93/research-asp_integration_tests/README.md

 This is intended to present the context of the application being tested.
 There are two entities:

+About simplifications
+> The intention of this project is to demo how to test, not the design of the App.
+So This is not a Domain Driven Design correct application.

 ### Order
 Some customer placed an order for something (details irrelevant)